 1. TPO membrane

 This is always the outermost layer of the TPO roofing system.
-The heating and cooling process specified above is used to seal the seams, and create that protective barrier.
+The heating and cooling process specified above is used to seal the seas, and create that protective barrier.
 TPO is sold in thicknesses of 44, 60, and 90 millimeters.
 The thicker the membrane, the longer it will last before requiring replacement or maintenance.

 2. Bonding adhesive